-Develop your expertise for a management career in film, TV, theatre, music, the visual arts and digital and interactive media.
+Develop your expertise for a management career in the creative industries.

 Our course focuses on developing your professional capabilities, and you can tailor your learning to suit your interests and professional needs with option modules and project work.